-LSU takes early lead in opening round game of College World Series against Arkansas
+LSU leading late over Arkansas in opening round game of College World Series

 In what was expected to be a pitchers' duel, Arkansas' ace pitcher, Zach Root, was pulled after 1.2 innings pitched after allowing two hits, three earned runs with two walks and two strike-outs.

+Razorback reliever Gabe Gaeckle came in the second inning and has handcuffed the Tigers at the plate as he's thrown five and a third innings of work with ten strikeouts as he works into the eighth inning.

+Tiger freshman Derek Curiel sliced off a slider to left field in the sixth inning to score Steven Milam from second base with two outs for a late insurance run for LSU.

-LSU pitcher Kade Anderson has allowed one run on two hits, two walks and struck out four batters through five innings of work.
+LSU pitcher Kade Anderson pitched a gem in the World Series allowing one run on three hits, two walks and struck out seven batters through seven innings of work.

 Reese Robinette struck a solo home run to right in the bottom of the sixth inning to get the Razorbacks on the board.